colin-gourlay/sundown-sessions/src/content/shows/3/index.md

 title: 'Show #3: Broadcast 19th June 2024'
 slug: 'featuring-blue-on-shock'
 description: 'featuring Blue On Shock'
+archiveSummary: 'Blue On Shock feature alongside Magazine, Aimee Mann, Unbelievable Truth, and more.'
 summary: 'THE SUNDOWN SESSIONS returns with...

 - Blue On Shock